thundersen/timberborn_vevantzedata/doc/USER_GUIDE.md

 [InfluxDB](https://www.influxdata.com/products/influxdb/) is an open source database which specializes in time series data.
 Using it allows advanced real-time visualization and alerting.
 Free download is available [here](https://portal.influxdata.com/downloads/).

 > Unfortunately setting up InfluxDB for yourself requires a certain amount of work and tech-savviness on your end.
 Nothing I can do about that at the moment.
 I'm thinking about ways to simplify this, but I'm not sure, if it's worth prioritizing.
-Please [reach out](#feedback), if you're interested in using the advanced features that InfluxDB allows, but can't (be bothered to ;)) set up InfluxDB.
+Please [reach out](#feedback), if you're interested in using the advanced features that InfluxDB allows, but can't (be bothered to ;)) set it up.
 This will at least show me that I should come up with a way to simplify this setup.

 Walking you through the process of installing and setting it up is out of the scope of this doc, but it's fairly simple for a database this powerful.
 [Here](https://docs.influxdata.com/influxdb/v2.0/install/?t=Windows)'s an installation guide for windows.